troyw1987/hyprland/README.md

 # Installation:
 Start with a minimal Arch install with yay.

-Git clone this repo in /Opt and `chmod -R user:user /Opt/hyprlandsetup`

-Or as I'd recommend: make a `~/git` folder and clone it in there
+make a `~/git` folder or similar with user permissions and clone it this repo in there.

-Run `./set-hypr` and follow the install.
+Cd into this folder and run `./set-hypr` to follow the install.

+While setting the terminal to ZSH, you must type `exit` afterwards to continue the install.

+While copying the config, greetd may enable and

 # Post Installation: